polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 ### Add an administrative rule

-To simulate governance in this tutorial, you can configure the pallet to use the `EnsureRoot` administrative rule that is built-in to the node template by default.
+To simulate governance in this tutorial, you can configure the pallet to use the `EnsureRoot` privileged function that can be called using the Sudo pallet.
+The Sudo pallet is included in the node template by default and enables you to make calls through the root-level administrative account.
 In a production environment, you would use more realistic governance-based checking.

 To enable the `EnsureRoot` rule in your runtime: